metio/terraform-provider-k8s/docs/data-sources/external_secrets_io_cluster_secret_store_v1beta1_manifest.md

 Optional:

 - `host_id` (String) Optional HostID for JWT authentication.
-This may be used dependingon how the Conjur JWT authenticator policy is configured.
+This may be used depending on how the Conjur JWT authenticator policy is configured.
-- `secret_ref` (Attributes) Optional SecretRef that refers to a key in a Secret resource containing JWT token toauthenticate with Conjur using the JWT authentication method. (see [below for nested schema](#nestedatt--spec--provider--conjur--auth--jwt--secret_ref))
+- `secret_ref` (Attributes) Optional SecretRef that refers to a key in a Secret resource containing JWT token to authenticate with Conjur using the JWT authentication method. (see [below for nested schema](#nestedatt--spec--provider--conjur--auth--jwt--secret_ref))
-- `service_account_ref` (Attributes) Optional ServiceAccountRef specifies the Kubernetes service account for which to requesta token for with the 'TokenRequest' API. (see [below for nested schema](#nestedatt--spec--provider--conjur--auth--jwt--service_account_ref))
+- `service_account_ref` (Attributes) Optional ServiceAccountRef specifies the Kubernetes service account for which to request a token for with the 'TokenRequest' API. (see [below for nested schema](#nestedatt--spec--provider--conjur--auth--jwt--service_account_ref))

 <a id="nestedatt--spec--provider--conjur--auth--jwt--secret_ref"></a>
 ### Nested Schema for `spec.provider.conjur.auth.jwt.secret_ref`

 Optional:

 - `key` (String) The key of the entry in the Secret resource's 'data' field to be used.
-Some instances of this field may bedefaulted, in others it may be required.
+Some instances of this field may be defaulted, in others it may be required.
 - `name` (String) The name of the Secret resource being referred to.
 - `namespace` (String) Namespace of the resource being referred to.
-Ignored if referent is not cluster-scoped. cluster-scoped defaultsto the namespace of the referent.
+Ignored if referent is not cluster-scoped. cluster-scoped defaults to the namespace of the referent.

 <a id="nestedatt--spec--provider--conjur--auth--jwt--service_account_ref"></a>